 To start with, ensure you have a group of change agents.
-As Slawek Koziol explains “Sustaining ‘new ways of working’ over longer term is a matter of embedding them within teams.
-At the beginning of the journey in every organization a group of change agents is required, be it early adopters or agile coaches within the organization or external support – consultants and coaches.
+As Slawek Koziol explains ,“Sustaining ‘new ways of working’ over longer term is a matter of embedding them within teams.
+At the beginning of the journey in every organisation a group of change agents is required, be it early adopters or agile coaches within the organisation or external support – consultants and coaches.

 Having an internal Centre of Expertise to promote new ways of working can deliver important change momentum and help maintain consistency of approach.”

 Also, look to have coach support.
 As “new ways of working” initiatives often take place within part of an organisation, teams are often left to interface with traditional groups who put pressure to deliver.

 “Without coach support, teams can succumb to old behaviours and slowly synchronise away from their newfound habits, undoing recent benefits,” says Steve Walton.

 THEME 8 – CONSISTENT RESTATEMENT (Repeat, repeat, repeat).